jnolis/tweet-mashup-r/README.md

 ## Deploying to a Google Cloud Compute Engine Virtual Machine

 One of the easiest ways to publically host this app is with Google Cloud Compute Engine Virtual Machines.
-This can be hosted for less than $5 a month.
+I have been able to host it for around $20 a month, but it's likely possible to do it fore more cheaply.
 To do so, first create a [Google Cloud project](https://cloud.google.com/resource-manager/docs/creating-managing-projects).
 Then run the following commands:

 First, tag the container with how you want to add it to Google Cloud Registry (this will be how it's available to the virtual machine):